Career Timeline of Gordon Hayward: Major Achievements and Milestones

 On April 21, 2017, in Game 3 of the Jazz's first-round playoff series against the Los Angeles Clippers, Gordon Hayward scored a career-high 40 points in a 111–106 loss.

-On July 4, 2017, Gordon Hayward announced that he would sign with the Boston Celtics.
+On July 4, 2017, Gordon Hayward announced via The Players' Tribune that he would sign with the Boston Celtics.

-In 2017, Gordon Hayward was selected to the NBA All-Star Game during his seven seasons with the Jazz.
-In the 2017 offseason, he signed as a free agent with the Boston Celtics.
+In 2017, Gordon Hayward was selected to the NBA All-Star Game during his tenure with the Utah Jazz.
+Later in the 2017 offseason, he signed as a free agent with the Boston Celtics.

-On October 16, 2018, Gordon Hayward played in his first regular season game since the ankle injury, recording 10 points and five rebounds.
+On October 16, 2018, Gordon Hayward played in his first regular season game since the ankle injury.
+He recorded 10 points and five rebounds in 25 minutes in a 105–87 season-opening win over the Philadelphia 76ers.

 December 1, 2018: Season-High 30 Points